-- An employee who will be absent on the afternoon or night shift due to personal illness must notify the Employer at least three (3) hours prior to the commencement of the shift unless impossible.
+- 14.05 An employee who will be absent on the afternoon or night shift due to personal illness must notify the Employer at least three (3) hours prior to the commencement of the shift unless impossible.
 An employee who will be absent on the day shift due to personal illness must notify the Employer at least one and one-half (11⁄2) hours prior to the commencement of the shift unless impossible.
-Late notice does not cause forfeiture of sick pay benefits. - 14.06 (a) An employee may be required to provide proof of disabling illness or injury, and proof of ability to return and meet the full requirements of their position, from a qualified medical
+Late notice does not cause forfeiture of sick pay benefits. - 14.06 (a) During any illness or injury the employee will notify the Employer of their intention to return to work as far in advance as possible.

-- practitioner, for any absence.
-The Employer will not be unreasonable with requests made under this provision. - (b) Where a medical examination is required to comply with a statute, an employee may choose their personal physician.
+- (b) An employee may be required to provide proof of disabling illness or injury, and proof of ability to return and meet the full requirements of their position, from a qualified medical practitioner, for any absence.
+The Employer will not be unreasonable with requests made under this provision. - (c) Where a medical examination is required to comply with a statute, an employee may choose their personal physician.